vonschnappi/flask-s3-wrapper/README.md

 3. Better error handling
 4. Logging

-If you have any ideas, feel fre to open an issue.
+If you have any ideas, feel free to open an issue.